sjilss/h264_qdct_ptc/README.md

 Minimizing Embedding Impact for H.264 Steganography by Progressive Trellis Coding [Not be published]

+<b> Quick overview of usage </b><br/>
+For embedding, first of all, we should decode 'walk_cif_cover.264' into raw YUV data file 'walk_cif_cover.yuv'.
+Next, compress it into a H.264 video stream 'walk_cif_stego.264' while embedding the 'meg.txt' using PTC-s.exe.
+For extraction, We decode the 'walk_cif_stego.264' into a YUV data file while extracting the messages into the file 'ext-meg.txt'.

+1. double click 'video-decode.bat', to obtain a cover 'walk_cif_cover.yuv'.
+2. double click 'embed.bat', to embed 'ext-meg.txt' into 'walk_cif_cover.yuv', and obtain a stego 'walk_cif_stego.264'.
+3. double click 'extract.bat', to extract the secret message into 'ext-meg.txt' (a new generated file) from 'walk_cif_stego.264'.
+(Note: if users meet runtime erors, like missing .dll, etc, just be free to contact my email.)

 <b> Files Explanation </b><br/>

 --PTCodes (souce folder): contains all source codes.
 (Before research pulicaiton/accepted, we only provide a associate/necessary revised .c files, namely encoder_p.c, which includes ptrellis_coding, restore_context, x264_slice_write functions.
 If you are interested in the frame compression, look into the x264_slice_write function.
 If you are interested in coding contexts maintained, look into restore_context function.
 Last but not least, the progressive trellis coding process, that controls multiple coding contexts to expand paths, prune sub-optimal paths, match messages, and retrace short paths, is included in the ptrellis_coding function.